MohsinMamoon/Jetpack_Joyride/README.md

 # Jety_Joy

 Jety_Joy is a game made in Python3.
-It is a basic version of Jetpack Joyride by Halfbrick Studios.
+It is similar to but a simpler version of Jetpack Joyride by Halfbrick Studios.

 ## Gameplay